On the benefits of defining vicinal distributions in latent space: Conclusions

 \section{Conclusions}

-In this work, we propose a Mixup vicinal distribution, VarMixup, which performs linear interpolations on an unfolded latent manifold where linearity in between training examples is likely to be preserved by construction.
-Analogous to Mixup Inference, we also define Variational Mixup Inference (VarMI) which when combined with VarMixup trained models provides significant gains in adversarial robustness over regular Mixup, Mixup Inference, and state-of-the-art adversarial training techniques under oblivious attacks.
-We also show that VarMixup trained models are more robust to common input corruptions, are better calibrated and have significantly lower local-linear loss than regular mixup models.
-Additionally, our experiments indicate that VarMixup adds more off-manifold images to training than regular mixup, which we believe is the primary reason for observed robustness.
-Our work highlights the efficacy of defining vicinal distributions by using neighbors on unfolded latent manifold rather than data manifold and we believe that our work can open a discussion around this notion of robustness and choice of vicinal distributions.
+In this work, we proposed a Mixup-based vicinal distribution, VarMixup, which performs linear interpolation on an unfolded latent manifold where linearity in between training examples is likely to be preserved by construction.
+We show that VarMixup trained models are more robust to common input corruptions, are better calibrated and have significantly lower local-linear loss than regular Mixup models.
+As expected and noted earlier, in some places, we do observe a trade-off between clean and robust accuracy, and leave this as a direction for future works to explore.
+Additionally, our experiments indicate that VarMixup adds more off-manifold images to training than regular mixup, which we hypothesize is a key reason for the observed robustness.
+Our work highlights the efficacy of defining vicinal distributions by using neighbors on unfolded latent manifold rather than data manifold and we believe that our work can open a discussion around this notion of robustness and choice of vicinal distributions on generative latent spaces.